 There’s no better time to explore the Wales Coast Path: the first path in the world to follow a country’s coastline in its entirety.
 Dip in anywhere along its 870 miles and delight in jaw-dropping views, contemporary cultural hotspots, unforgettable encounters with nature, and thousands of years of history.
 Look out for these highlights on your way along the best walks in Wales...

 Of course, it all begins with a castle.
 Chepstow is home to a beautifully-preserved fortress and is where the Wales Coast Path begins (or ends, depending on where you start) as well as where it connects to Offa’s Dyke: the path that runs along the Anglo-Welsh border.
 Heading west, the path takes an exciting urban turn, passing through Wales’s buzzing capital city.

-At Cardiff Bay, take a tour around the Senedd (home to the National Assembly for Wales).
+At Cardiff Bay, take a tour around the Senedd (home to the Welsh Parliament).
 Then, take in a show at iconic international performance venue, the Wales Millennium Centre, before finishing up in one of the area’s lively restaurants or bars.

 If you’re feeling more energetic, head for the rapids at Cardiff International White Water Centre.
 Find beautiful beaches and more along the Glamorgan Heritage Coast between Aberthaw and Porthcawl.
 Here, you can stop in at Wales’ longest continually inhabited castle, St Donat’s, whose grounds shelter contemporary cultural gem St Donats Arts Centre.